Oral & Facial Surgery of Northeast Texas – Texarkana & Paris TX

 Botox, a drug which we commonly use for cosmetic purposes, has shown to be useful in the treatment of unrelenting bruxism and associated pain.
 A simple series of injections to the masseter and/or temporalis muscles on each side of the patient’s jaw can serve to relax the muscles to the extent the patient’s bruxism and pain are decreased or eliminated altogether.
 The effects of Botox usually last about 3 to 4 months and repeated injections at that time are sometimes necessary depending on severity of symptoms.

 Call our office today to evaluate if you have jaw pain or bruxism and if Botox is a good treatment for you.
-Oral & Facial Surgery of Northeast Texas Phone Number 903-794-3331
+Texarkana Office Phone Number 903-794-3331

 Do You Have A TMJ Disorder?